Wacom-Developer/sdk-for-signature-sigcaptx-windows/Samples/VueJS-3-HTML/README.md

 Note that as usual with sample code a licence key has not been provided.
 A suitable key needs to be populated in the LICENCEKEY const in SigCaptX-Globals.js.
-A standard production licence key can be found in the GETTING STARTED.md document at the top level of this Samples repository.
+A standard production licence key can be found in the GETTING STARTED.md document at the top level of this SigCaptX repository.